JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/cloud-service-provider/organizations.md

-J1 automatically ingests and configures all the AWS member (child) accounts that are managed by the management account using the CloudFormation stackset.
+J1 automatically ingests and configures all the AWS member accounts that are managed by the management account using the CloudFormation stackset